South Carolina Ants

 There are over 12,000 ant species in the world.
 That is a lot of ants!
 Fortunately, only a fraction of these ant species makes themselves a problem for humans.
 And here in South Carolina, we only have a handful that can be considered common pests.
 Here is a list of the usual suspects you'll find in your yard or in your home.

-Identification: As their name implies, these ants are red, and some fire ant species have a darker red coloring on their abdomen.
-This dark red abdomen may be hard to notice though because fire ants are extremely small.
+Identification: As their name implies, these ants are often red but may appear black, and some fire ant species have a darker red coloring on their abdomen.
+This dark red abdomen may be hard to notice though because these red and black ants are extremely small.
 And, when you see fire ants, you're not likely to be looking at one ant to identify.
 These ants attack by the dozens and even hundreds.

 Size: You might want to get out your magnifying glass; fire ants are under ⅕ of an inch.
 Queens will be slightly larger.

 Habitations: These are ground-dwelling ants that will build volcano-like mounds throughout your entire lawn, but especially in sunny areas.
 They will establish nests in rotted logs, trees, and stumps as well.

 Threat: We probably don't have to tell you that these ants bite and that these bites are quite irritating.
 What you may not know is that some people can have an allergic reaction to these bites that can cause them to go into anaphylactic shock.
 They are also a significant threat to those who can't get away from them, such as babies, the elderly, and the infirm.

 Identification: Most carpenter ants you'll find in your home are entirely black in color.
 But, there are some species in the state that can be reddish, yellowish or a combination of all three colors.
 Other than color, all carpenter ants have the same characteristics: two antennae, six legs, three body parts, and a single node between their thorax and abdomen.